yahiaetman/Go-Server/README.md

 ![Screenshot](docs/screenshot.png)

+## This branch includes the SuperKo and Mercy Rules.
+It is not used in the contest for Fall 2019

 The server uses Websockets protocol version 13 as defined by RFC6455 (https://tools.ietf.org/html/rfc6455)

 Communication Details can found in [this document](docs/protocol.pdf).